-After a week’s break in Penang hotels, it was back to the beach bungalows for us for the final time on our two-month journey.
+After a week in Georgetown Penang, it was back to the beach bungalows for us for the final time on our two-month journey.
 This time we were going to the Perhentians Islands – a set of two islands off the east coast of Malaysia.

 Getting to the Perhentians from Penang was easy.
 We hopped an early morning flight on Firefly Airline from Penang into Kota Bharu.
 The flight was under an hour on a propellor plane.
 Flying was well worth it.
 The flight cost us 400 RM, around NZ$160 or US$125 and saved us an awkwardly timed six hour bus ride.
 (If you’re interested in the bus it leaves Penang at 9pm arriving in Kota Bharu in the wee hours of the morning or 9am arriving too late in the afternoon to meet the last boat to the islands.)

 We arranged a transfer from Kota Bharu airport to the pier at Kuala Besut an hour away.
 We’d never dream of this in Thailand because the price would be well over-inflated but we’ve found Malaysia a lot more honest.
 Prices quoted for taxis, even by more expensive hotels, are generally spot on the market price.
 There doesn’t seem to be the prevailing attitude of “Let’s rip-off the foreign tourists because, hey, they’ve got more money than we do!”.
 The minibus cost us 37 RM per person one way and the boat cost 70 RM per person return.